yardexx/pubself/README.md

 Project pubself is package for hosting custom pub server.

+## Development state
+State: **Freezed**

+Frog is great framework but it has its limitation.
+Currently, package is not *actively* developed since some crucial functionality is not available at moment.
+- 🛠 Support for [multipart](https://github.com/VeryGoodOpenSource/dart_frog/issues/296) (required by pub specification)
+- 🔐 Support for [authentication](https://github.com/VeryGoodOpenSource/dart_frog/issues/37) (required by pub specification)

+## Contribution 🔨
+Feel free to create issue or PR - more people know more.

+Before contributing, please check if your propose complies with [pub repository specification](https://github.com/dart-lang/pub/blob/master/doc/repository-spec-v2.md).

 ## Features 📃
 - 🎯 Written in pure Dart
 - 🐸 Build on top of [dart_frog](https://pub.dev/packages/dart_frog)